muthuArivoli/game-creator/doc/plan/Contract.md

 ### Focus of the project

-As a team, we are going to work on Strategy Based games.
+As a team, we are going to work on Strategy Based games

 ### Contract
 * Work Ethic